suswei/functional_manifold_data/README.md

 As a result of following the instruction above, the default branch has been set to gh-pages.

-Running changes will be made to the index.Rmd file.
+To modify the report, use the index.Rmd file.
+This report will be frequently updated to organize project progress.